 Motorbike Taxis in Delhi

-India An important partner in international cooperation
+India An important partner in global cooperation

-In order to expand their cooperation on these global issues, Germany and India concluded a Green and Sustainable Development Partnership in May 2022.
+In order to expand their cooperation on these global issues, Germany and India concluded a Green and Sustainable Development Partnership in 2022.
 The Federal Ministry for Economic Cooperation and Development (BMZ) had a major role in shaping this Partnership, which guides its entire development cooperation with India.

 Challenges